-I think that the idea of the 'metaphysics of presence' is that there is a strict and determinate one-to-one relation between between a word/concept and our knowledge or cognizance of its meaning.
-I think Derrida also stretches this to include many - or all - aspects of Western philosophy dating back to the Greeks.
+I interpret (or “read”) the term “metaphysics of presence” as referring to the (philosophical) belief that there's a strict and determinate one-to-one relation between between a word/concept and our knowledge (or cognisance) of its meaning.
+I also believe that Jacques Derrida stretched this out to include many - or all - aspects of Western philosophy and religion (dating back to the ancient Greeks).

-The Western fixation (or belief), so Derrida claimed, is that we could gain a precise and exact grasp of what a word/concept means or, more broadly, what, say, truth, justice and knowledge are.
-But in the case of words/concepts, that is impossible because words/concepts bear a stronger relation to other words/concepts than they do to their meanings.
-(Or, in Derrida's jargon, 'signifiers' bear a stronger relation to other signifiers than they do to what they 'signify' – or to the 'signified'.)
-What you get, then, is a kind of meaning holism in which a word's meaning stretches out, as it were, through all the other words in its language or system or at least to those words to which it is directly connected.
-That means that no one person, by virtue of that meaning holism, can grasp the meaning - or fully determine the complete meaning - of a word/concept.
+The Western fixation (or belief), so Derrida claimed, is that we could gain a precise and exact grasp of what a word/concept means.
+(Or, more broadly and concretely, what “truth”, “justice”, “knowledge”, etc. mean.)
+But in the case of words/concepts, that's impossible because they bear a stronger relation to other words/concepts than they do to their (abstract) meanings.
+(Or, in Derrida's jargon, “signifiers” bear a stronger relation to other signifiers than they do to what they “signify” – or to the “signified”) What you get, then, is a kind of semantic holism in which a word's meaning ripples out (as it were) to all the other words in the given language (langue or system) - or at least to those words to which it is directly connected.
+That means that no one person (by virtue of semantic holism) can fully grasp the meaning - or determine the complete meaning - of a word/concept.

-This lack of 'presence', or holism, applies also, as I said, to all philosophical concepts such as truth, freedom and knowledge.
-In other words, there is no 'metaphysics of presence'.
+This lack of “presence” (see also “trace”) also applies (as stated) to all philosophical concepts: such as truth, freedom, knowledge, God, etc. In other words, there is no metaphysics of presence.

-So, yes, there is no fixed center to consciousness either, I suppose; though I'm not sure if Derrida put it that way.
-However, if this is just a denial of the self, or a critique of essentialism, then Derrida was hardly original in this respect because such a denial is found in Hume and philosophical anti-essentialism dates back to the Greeks.
+So, yes, there is no fixed center to consciousness or the self either; though Derrida, again, didn't put it that way.
+However, if this is just a denial of the self (or a critique of essentialism), then Derrida was hardly original in this respect.
+That's because such a critque can be found in, for example, David Hume (who both was and wasn't an essentialist).
+In addition, philosophical anti/non-essentialism dates back to the ancient Greeks.

-I also think Derrida’s views on the self and his anti-essentialism are (somewhat) separable from his views on the metaphysics of presence (which I have commented upon); though there are obvious connections.
+Derrida’s views on the self and his anti-essentialism are (somewhat) separable from his views on the metaphysics of presence (which I've commented upon); though there are obvious connections.